Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Results

 where $M_\text{\rm DM}(r)$ is the DM distribution, parametrised as a gNFW model.
-The uncertainties on the stellar mass profile in galaxies and on the gas mass profile were accounted by first maximum-likelihood-fitting a Hernquist model and a $\beta$-model to the galaxies and gas data, respectively, and using the resulting covariance matrix as a multi-variate Gaussian input prior on the corresponding $M_{*}(r),\,M_\text{\rm gas}(r)$ in the \text{MG-MAMPOSSt} analysis.
+The uncertainties on the stellar mass profile in galaxies and on the gas mass profile were accounted by first maximum-likelihood-fitting a Hernquist model and a $\beta$ model to the galaxies and gas data, respectively, and using the resulting covariance matrix as a multi-variate Gaussian input prior on the corresponding $M_{*}(r)$ and $M_\text{\rm gas}(r)$ in the \text{MG-MAMPOSSt} analysis.
+Note that the gas mass uncertainties are not explicitly provided in the literature; as such, we have considered conservative uncertainties of $\sim 10\%$ in the parameters of the $\beta$ model as provided by the variation in the gas profile estimates of various works \citep[see e.g.][]{Mirakhor_2020, Churazov_2021}.